mojaveexpressguide/mojaveexpressguide.github.io/docs/Appendix/Known Issues.md

 ### Added Additional Mod Issues:

 **B42 Bows and KARPSOL:** - If you decide to add B42 Bows to the game, when an npc or yourself has both a bow and a poncho equipped the game will crash.

-**Contextual Hud & JIP Companions Command and Control.** - If your interaction prompts disappear then this is why.
-You can mess with the Anti-Overlap setting in JIP CCC's MCM and that may fix it.